 Using a cloud OCR engine requires setting up an account with the relevant vendor and obtaining an access token or key used to connect to the cloud service.

-Note: If UFT cannot connect to the cloud OCR service using the configured details, it uses Abbyy instead.
+- If UFT One cannot connect to the cloud OCR service using the configured details, it uses ABBYY instead.

 |Fonts in your text||

 (For the ABBYY and Tesseract OCR engines only)

 |Text within images||

 |Tests created in UFT 15.0 or earlier||